What’s wrong with your board?

-Published 5 July 2023 in Brain circuits • 3 min read
+Published July 5, 2023 in Brain Circuits • 3 min read

 We talk a lot in business about team building, creating a strong culture, and cultivating an environment where employees can rise to their potential.
 We also talk a lot about how to navigate crises.
 For the answer to these questions, it pays to look to organizations that have been around for centuries.